-NOTE For SPoT Presence, you do not need to perform calibration.
-See SPoT Presence for more information.
+For SPoT Presence, you do not need to perform calibration.
+See Introduction to SPoT Presence Overview on page 91 for more information.

 After the controller configuration is complete and you have confirmed that the controller and its APs can communicate with the SPoT server, calibration can proceed.
 The calibration process consists carrying a mobile device with the calibration app running and standing at each of the designated calibration points for about 30 seconds per radio band to allow the APs to collect sufficient RSS information.
 The RSS data collected during the calibration process is then saved as a radio map.
-See Performing the Wireless Positioning Calibration for more information.
+See Performing the Wireless Positioning Calibration Overview on page 31 for more information.